 - 6 oz plain non-fat Greek yogurt

-- 2 tbsp key lime juice (different from regular lime juice, available in the juice aisle at most grocery stores)
+- 2 tablespoon key lime juice different from regular lime juice, available in the juice aisle at most grocery stores

 - 1 sheet of graham crackers